Girl Scouts cleaning shoreline of Brooklyn creek find 7 dead cats in plastic bags

 “It appears it matches up to the same colors of our cats in our colony and this is one of the locations where the exterminator claimed they were dumped" Robert Stevens said.
 "It’s no coincidence.”

 Even if they are part of the colony, that leaves 13 cats still missing.
-What a Shame!

 “It’s been over a month now and I’m not happy with the way the police are handling this," caretaker Jen Petito said.

 The NYPD’s Animal Cruelty Squad said it is continuing its investigation.
 The caretakers want to see arrests made.
 They say the exterminator’s dumping of the cats appears to be illegal.
 No one from Squash Exterminating of Brooklyn returned our calls or emails.
-We’ll keep you posted.

 If you’ve got a story for me, send an email to whatashame@pix11.com.